 SoundCloud’s Key Features at a Glance

-- One of the largest audio libraries in the world
+- One of the largest music libraries in the world

 - A DJ engine that lets you mix your own tracks

 - Unlimited downloads / offline mode

 Total Subscribers: 76 million as of 2019

 Pricing: $4.99 per month for SoundCloud Go / $9.99 per month for SoundCloud Go+

 Remember Google Play Music from back in the day?
 What happened?
 YouTube, that’s what happened!
 YouTube Music exploded in popularity to become one of the biggest free music platforms on the planet.
 And now, YouTube Music has earned some serious street cred with its better-than-expected subscriber numbers.

 As the world’s second-largest search engine, YouTube brings a natural advantage to the music streaming space.
 After all, one of the ways that YouTube’s video platform acquired its initial user base was by offering tools that would let anyone curate custom playlists of their favorite music videos.

 YouTube Music’s free tier offers a few useful features and decent audio quality at 128 kbps.
 In addition, this app is one of the few that can compete with Spotify when it comes to providing the world’s top podcasts.
 With that said, the paid version gives users a decidedly better experience.
 For example, mobile streaming on the freemium version stops as soon as you minimize the app.